elven-js/elvenjs-website/src/docs/sdk-reference.md

 - `apiTimeout`: The API call timeout in milliseconds.
 Maximum 10000,
 - `onLoginPending`: On login pending callback.
 It is used across all the auth providers,
 - `onLoggedIn`: On logged in callback.
 It is used across all the auth providers,
 - `onLogout`: On logout callback.
+It is used across all the auth providers,
+- `onTxStarted`: On transactions started callback.
+It is used across all the auth providers.
+You can use the transaction payload's current state,
-It is used across all the auth providers
+- `onTxFinalized`: On transactions finalized callback.
+It is used across all the auth providers.
+You can use the transaction payload's current state.

 **Usage example**: